All CE rules will continue to apply until we have actually left the Single Market

 Environmental requirements are the ones most likely to be axed

-It's now nearly nine months since the UK Government invoked Article 50 and it's still anybody's guess what the UK's relationship with the single market will look like after Brexit.
+It's now many months since the UK Government invoked Article 50 and it's still anybody's guess what the UK's relationship with the single market will look like after Brexit.

 It's going to be several years before we see any significant changes to the UK legislation implementing the CE Mark directives.
 Even then, the directives based are single market measures which are exactly those that the exit campaigners wish to preserve.